Cyanogenoid/perm-optim/README.md

-PO module is contained in `permutation.py`.
+The PO module is contained in `permutation.py`.

-VQA experiments will be linked from here soon.
+Experiments can be run through the scripts in the `experiments` folder.
+The VQA experiment is located in the `ban-vqa` folder, a fork of the ban-vqa source code.